15 Must-Try Costa Rica Foods With Kids

 Costa Rica is tourist friendly.
 A lot of people speak English; most places take U.S. dollars.
 You can drink the water and they have first-world medical services if you need them.

 But there are still advantages to working with a tour company.
-There are several distinct regions to visit in this small country and because of its geography (volcanoes, mountains, rain forests) and limits on development, traveling between different areas isn’t easy or quick.
+There are several distinct regions to visit in this small country.
+Because of its geography (volcanoes, mountains, rain forests) and limits on development, traveling between different areas isn’t easy or quick.

 Moreover, Internet and phone access are not super reliable outside of San Jose.
 Hotels often don’t have in-room Wi-Fi and the Wi-Fi they have can be spotty.
 Even if you pay for mobile roaming ($10 per day with Verizon) there will be remote places with no service.